 Cycling has always been a great way to get around the city, but it comes with challenges.
 Especially in big cities.
 Getting lost could make you frustrated, late and even unsafe.

 Beeline is not your run-of-the-mill navigation device.
 Its purpose is not to direct you, but to provide you with enough information to guide you towards your destination.
 It essentially tells you where to go, but not how to get there.

-Beeline uses a built-in gyroscope and accelerometer to point you in the general direction of your destination and the distance to go.
+The gizmo uses a built-in gyroscope and accelerometer to point you in the general direction of your destination and the distance to go.
 As there are no instructions, you can never take a wrong turn and riding becomes completely stress free.
 A clock and speedometer are also built in.